mhdSid/Galactic/README.md

 4. Advanced error handling for perfect asynchronous media streaming
 5. Fast media download across all JavaScript supported browsers
 6. Works on browsers that doesn't support native HLS video streaming - use `hls.js` as a polyfill

-## API Description

-Galactic is a light weight Generic JavaScript media library that is strictly based on the HtmlMediaElement implementation.
-It supports HTML5 Audio, `<audio>` element, and video streaming (mp4 & HLS).
-It makes it easier on developers to manage huge playlists, and to create player-like behavior really simple and easy.

-It simply reloads the current media instance when facing any error and also after losing internet connection.

-Very easy to setup in any JavaScript project - straight forward implementation.

 ## Methods